 Reading Scientific Research Articles - Physics - LibGuides at Westmont College.
 Lecture1.dvi - ReadPaper.pdf.
 ReadingResearchPaper.pdf.
 Durbin, How to Read an Scientific Article.
 How to Analyze Figures From Research Papers.
 How to Analyze Figures from Research Papers Biology 601 fall 2006 Easton/Wadsworth. firstname.lastname@example.org email@example.com.

 In order to effectively read research papers, one must be able to interpret the figures.
 Actually, if you just look at the figures and legends, you could almost read the paper without reading the body at all.
-What to Look for in Figures Figures usually represent the results of one or more experiments.
 CHECKLIST FOR EVALUATING A RESEARCH REPORT.
 Guidelines on how to evaluate a research article.
 Preparing to do Research, © Irene Ng Guidelines for Article Evaluation The following are four key criteria commonly used to assess the quality of researcharticles and academic thesis/dissertation.

 These are: 1.
 Theoretical/Conceptual Soundness Is the theory, if any, behind the research logically applied and thoroughly justified?
 Evaluating Sources of Information.
 Summary: Evaluating sources of information is an important step in any research activity.
 This section provides information on evaluating bibliographic citations, aspects of evaluation, reading evaluation, print vs. online sources, and evaluating Internet sources.